Searching, please wait...

 Reconciliation Saskatoon is proud to support Orange Shirt Day on September 30 which aims to raise awareness of the devastating impact of the residential school system on aboriginal people and their descendants.

-Get involved by wearing an orange t-shirt or clothing item and join the Community Pancake Breakfast to honour residential school survivors, and those who were lost.
+Get involved by wearing an orange t-shirt or clothing item.

 Remembering the history and legacy of residential schools is a vital component of the reconciliation process for our community and responds directly to the Truth and Reconciliation of Canada's (TRC) Call to Action.